So you want to get more customers. But do you know how? There’s a...

 Talk to your friends, survey your social network, as well as track job recruitment websites to get yourself updated on which are the most in-demand skills in the job market.
 This would put you over the edge over other would be applicants for the job you’re seeking.

-It’s crucial to manage your finances even you have a job now.
+It’s crucial to manage your finances and create an emergency fund even you have a job now.
 That way, you will not be facing the risks of losing your job and simultaneously falling into debt.